 With the adoption of the North American Free Trade Agreement (NAFTA) in 1994, the states of Arizona and Sonora have embarked on an effort to develop and implement a bi-national, regional economic development plan.
 Known as the Arizona-Sonora Project, the objective of this plan is to improve the region's competitiveness, and in doing so to expand markets for existing businesses and attract new investment to the region.
-As a result, the City of Douglas General Plan Growth Areas Element must take into consideration projected growth resulting from this bi-national and a larger regional approach.
+As a result, the City of Douglas General Plan Growth Areas Element must take into consideration projected growth resulting from this bi-national and a larger regional approach due to increased commercial commerce and trade.